shanapu/MyJailbreak/README.md

 ```
 - sm_freeday - Allows players to vote for a freeday
 - sm_setfreeday - Allows the Admin or Warden to set freeday as next round

+- set your own custom command. take a look at "sm_freeday_cmd"
 ```
 ##### Cvars
 ```
 - sm_freeday_version - Shows the version of the SourceMod plugin MyJailbreak - freeday
 - sm_freeday_enable: 0 - disabled, 1 - enable the freeday plugin.
 Default 1
+- sm_freeday_cmd: Set your custom chat command for Event voting. no need for sm_ or ! .
+Default "fd" results in !fd /fd & sm_fd
 - sm_freeday_setw: 0 - disabled, 1 - allow Warden to set next round freeday.
 Default 1
 - sm_freeday_seta: 0 - disabled, 1 - allow Admin to set next round freeday round.
 Default 1
 - sm_freeday_vote: 0 - disabled, 1 - allow player to vote for freeday.
 Default 1